scriptPilot/app-framework/docs/folder-structure.md

 │   ├── icon.png                # App icon file (minimum size is 1024 pixel)
 │   ├── routes.json             # App routes configuration
 │   └── storage-rules.txt       # Firebase storage rules
-├── build/                      # Latest build files (do not modify) ├── design/                     # Design templates (PDF, Power Point) ├── node_modules/               # Installed node modules (do not modify) ├── snapshots/                  # Project snapshots (for rollback) ├── .babelrc                    # Babel configuration file for ES2015 support ├── .gitignore                  # List of ignored files for Git commits └── package.json                # Project information
+├── build/                      # Latest build files (created after first build, do not modify) ├── design/                     # Design templates (PDF, Power Point) ├── node_modules/               # Installed node modules (do not modify) ├── snapshots/                  # Project snapshots (for rollback) ├── .babelrc                    # Babel configuration file for ES2015 support (do not modify) ├── .gitignore                  # List of ignored files for Git commits (do not modify) ├── .npmignore                  # List of ignored files for NPM publishing (do not modify) ├── package-lock.json           # Installation information (do not modify) └── package.json                # Project information
 ```